Saturday, December 14, 2024

 above: the department gave the above notebook to all sitters of School Certificate Shorthand.
 We had loads in the department....

 Noone at the office knew I'd sat the exam, thank goodness, what with me being a supervising typist and all.
 I vowed to sit again the following year.
 I figured that my writing size was too big.
 I wasn't getting that many words on a line, thus losing time.
 And with it being Pitmanscript, I was allowed to make up anything I wanted to in order to speed everything up, unlike Pitmans Shorthand where every stroke had to be perfect or there would be a fail.
 So ...I came up with a few symbols to get me faster through a piece.
 I have never written anything so small in my life as I did in my practise pieces.
 The exam piece had taken about six shorthand-notebook pages.
-With my new teeny writing and word abbreviations I was down to one and a half pages.
-Roll on, exam no 2...
+With my new teeny writing and word abbreviations I was down to one and a quarter pages.
+Roll on exam try no 2...
 And, maybe, a higher graded position

 Every Thursday, the Public Service Official Circular (PSOC) came around the rooms.
 Everybody looked at it to see what graded jobs were going over the whole of the govt, including for typists.
 We all knew everybody's salary because the PSOC included it.